jonfreibr/BatMenu/README.md

 The batch files must be autonomous -- they cannot require any arguments or user interaction.
 Output from the batch files will be captured in a separate window.

+The title of the button window can be controlled by creating the file "batmenu.cfg" containing the title text.

 ## Questions, Comments, Bug Reports:

 jfreivald@brmedical.com